>>by Adrian Davies

 click map for full size image

-Outside Brompton Road station in 1930: two years prior to closure.
+Outside Brompton Road station in 1930: four years before closure.

 Closure and afterlife